Endometrial Preparation Protocol for Receivers of Oocytes

 - Triptorelin 3.75 mg., applied only once, deep intramuscular.

-When presenting menstruation, on the first day of the cycle, the recipient will begin the endometrial preparation with one of the following guidelines:
+When menstruation presents, the recipient will begin the endometrial preparation on the first day of the cycle with one of the following guidelines:

 - Estradiol 100 mcg (Evopad 100 mcg / 24 hs®) 2 transdermal patches, changing them every 72 hs.